A general quantum algorithm for open quantum dynamics demonstrated with the Fenna-Matthews-Olson complex: Results

-\end{linenomath} where the time interval $\delta t$ is set to be 2000 atomic unit or 48.4 fs.
-We then apply the procedure in Equation~\ref{eq:15} for up to the 6$^{th}$ time step with a total simulation time of 12000 atomic unit or 290 fs.
-In principle, with eight Kraus operators, the total number of terms from Equation~\ref{eq:15} for the 6$^{th}$ iteration would be a prohibitively large number $8^6 = 262144$.
+where the time interval $\delta t$ is set to be 2000 atomic unit or 48.4 fs.
+We then apply the procedure in Equation~\eqref{eq:15} for up to the 6$^{th}$ time step with a total simulation time of 12000 atomic unit or 290 fs.
+In principle, with eight Kraus operators, the total number of terms from Equation~\eqref{eq:15} for the 6$^{th}$ iteration would be a prohibitively large number $8^6 = 262144$.
 However by considering redundancy of the terms and setting a threshold of the norm of the matrices to be $>0.01$ (reduction of terms discussed in the Methods section), we are able to reduce the number of terms to only 679, which is much more manageable.
-We then construct the quantum circuits from the unitary dilations of the Kraus matrices and run the circuits on the IBM QASM simulator~\cite{Qiskit}.
-An example of the circuits is shown in the Supplementary Section S6.
+We then construct the quantum circuits from the unitary dilations of the Kraus matrices(for detailed procedures see Equations~\eqref{eq:1} to~\eqref{eq:6} or Ref.~\cite{Hu2020}) and run the circuits on the IBM QASM simulator~\cite{Qiskit}.
+An example of the circuits is shown in the Supplementary Section S5.
 The results are shown in Figure~\ref{fig:dynamics} and Figure~\ref{fig:energy}: